29 July 2019

 We must have been bitten by the video bug at Seek Social, because following on from last week’s post about our new livestream, this week we’re going to turn our attention to the art of using YouTube for business, and advertising on YouTube.
 If you want to use video as a medium for business, then you need to be present on this platform.
 But what should you be doing to ensure your business YouTube channels get the most exposure possible?
 Read on, and the Seek Social team will be happy to enlighten you!

-The Next Step – Defining a YouTube Business Plan:
+The Next Step – Define a YouTube Business Plan:

-Defining Demographics – Identifying an audience for your advertising on Youtube:
+Defining Demographics – Identify an audience for your advertising on Youtube:

 One Last Thing – Pro Tips for Advertising on Youtube:

 Once you have all of these things set up, you’ll be starting your business YouTube channel and any online video advertising campaign you may run off on the right foot.
 However, there is more that you can do to increase your chances of success.

 Firstly, don’t operate your YouTube business plan in isolation.
 Use the Google data available to you to inform your decisions when using YouTube for business, and vice versa.
 Cross-market between Google and YouTube.
 Don’t forget that you can have too much of a good thing though – and avoid your audience getting burnt out on your video ads and your business YouTube channel content by setting frequency caps.

 Finally, for today, avoid marketing to children logged in on their parents’ accounts.
 Kids don’t control the purse-strings in the family, so them seeing your advertising on YouTube does you no good.
 How can you do this?
 By excluding the numerous child-focused channels on YouTube when defining your target audience.